 Jersey’s Ramsar Sites

 Jersey’s south-east coast is internationally recognised as a Ramsar protected wetlands site because of the important marine and birdlife that lives and thrives here.
-Jersey also has three other Ramsar sites that you can visit during your stay on the island, including the picturesque Les Ecrehous and Les Minquires that you can discover by RIB on a Seafaris trip, spotting grey seals and dolphins if you’re lucky!
+Jersey also has three other Ramsar sites that you can visit during your stay on the island, including the picturesque Les Ecrehous and Les Minquiers that you can discover by RIB on a Seafaris trip, spotting grey seals and dolphins if you’re lucky!

-The final site is Les Pierres de Lecq in Saint Mary which acts as a nursery for a range of fish species due to its rocky landscape and ideal water temperature, and due to its rich biodiversity, you can often spot dolphins along the nearby shore doing a bit of fishing of their own!
+The final site is Les Pierres de Lecq (the Paternosters) in Saint Mary which acts as a nursery for a range of fish species due to its rocky landscape and ideal water temperature, and due to its rich biodiversity, you can often spot dolphins along the nearby shore doing a bit of fishing of their own!